28 Mar Drummer Joe Nicklin Interview: From Glasgow to Glastonbury

 I was very lucky to get the opportunity to play at Glastonbury Festival with Astronomyy in 2015.
 It’s an incredible festival in terms of size, variety.
 Glastonbury definitely deserves its reputation as the best festival in the world.

 That’s a pretty big deal!
 What about the worst gig you ever played?

 Unfortunately there are a fair few that spring to mind!
 The worst ones are when you turn up after a long journey and there’s just nobody there.
 My old band played a show in Glasgow a few years ago.
 We made the eight-hour trip only to find none of the other local bands had showed.
 You sort of rely on those guys to bring the majority of the audience at the stage we were.
-We played to the one friend we had who was based in Glasgow whilst wrestling re-runs blared out on all of the TV screens.
+We played to the one friend we had in Glasgow whilst wrestling re-runs out on all of the TV screens.
 Our thing was indie folk, so not entirely fitting.
 Although that was the least of our worries!

 Live, live, live!

 When you’re not sat behind the kit I assume you go and see live music.
 What’s the best gig you’ve ever been to?

 Yes, I love going to gigs so there’s a few that I could pick.
 Radiohead at Reading Festival in 2009 was really special.
 They have such a vast and varied back-catalogue.
 You’re never sure what you’re going to get on a live show but that night they played all my favourites.
 I’m really looking forward to seeing them again at Glastonbury this year.